 Educational technology consultant

-As the educational technology consultant, Ostmoe works with faculty and staff to help develop curriculum and stay on the cutting edge of curriculum delivery.
+As the educational technology consultant, Michelle Ostmoe works with faculty and staff to help develop curriculum and stay on the cutting edge of curriculum delivery.
 She also plays a key role in distance education, including the wisPACT.
 Ostmoe began her tenure at the UW-Madison PA Program in 2002 as an instructional specialist, as part of the distance education team.

 She then joined the UW School of Medicine and Public Health in 2004 as distance education technology consultant, ensuring the school continued to lead the way in innovative delivery of curriculum, initially focusing her expertise on developing the digital video library of School of Medicine and Public Health lectures and events.
-In fall 2014, Michelle rejoined the PA Program.
+In fall 2014, she rejoined the PA Program.

 Alissa DeVos, MPAS, PA-C

-DeVos assists with instructing and coordinating the Surgical Principles and Procedures course as well as the Clinical Skills Labs.
+Alissa DeVos assists with instructing and coordinating the Surgical Principles and Procedures course as well as the Clinical Skills Labs.
 She contributes to other courses and helps students coordinate their Path of Distinction, which allows students to gain additional public health skills as a part of the UW Public Health and Primary Care Innovations in Medical Education.

 She graduated from the University of Wisconsin-Madison Physician Assistant Program in 2010, with a previous undergraduate degree in molecular biology.
 In 2014, DeVos returned and completed her master of physician assistant studies degree with the program.